 - Juice from 1/2 lime or lemon or a splash of vinegar

 - 1/4 cup chopped coriander

 - In a large saucepan sauté onions in oil until translucent.

 - Add the garlic, ginger and spices and cook for 1 minute.

 - Stir in the lentils.
 Add the tinned tomatoes, vegetables and enough water to cover.
 Cover, bring to the boil and simmer for 20 – 30 minutes or until lentils are cooked through (soft and mushy).
 Add extra water as necessary to stop the lentils drying out or according to your preferred consistency.

-- Serve with white or brown rice, naan bread or cooked quinoa.
-Serves 4.
+- Serve with white or brown rice, naan bread or cooked quinoa and a dollop of yoghurt.